 Elissa Buie, CFP®

-Elissa sits on the Board of Trustees of the Foundation for Financial Planning and is the Immediate Past Chair of the Foundation.
-She is a past Chair of the Financial Planning Association (US) and is a Dean for the FPA’s Residency Program.
+Elissa sits on the Board of Trustees of the Foundation for Financial Planning and is a past Chair of the Foundation.
+She is also a past Chair of the Financial Planning Association (US) and is a Dean for the FPA’s Residency Program.
 Elissa currently serves on the Schwab Advisor Services Advisory Board where she shares ideas and insights to help Schwab develop high-level strategies and enhance their services.

 Elissa has been named as a top advisor by Worth and Washingtonian magazines and by Bloomberg Wealth Manager and was named to Financial Times Top 100 Women Financial Advisers list in 2014.
 In 2015, Elissa was listed on InvestmentNews’ Women to Watch list.
 Elissa has appeared on The Today Show, CNBC, CNNfn, NBC News and McLaughlin One-on-One.
 She has been quoted in national media including The Washington Post, Time and Businessweek magazines.